 Space Activities for Kids

-- Spacewalk Scavenger Hunt: Give kids a list of space related items for them to find, like a moon rock, space dust or even an alien.
+- Spacewalk Scavenger Hunt: Give kids a list of space-related items for them to find, like a moon rock, space dust or even an alien.
 Here's the fun part: they need to use their imaginations to find these items!
-A moon rock could be a cool looking grey rock they find outside.
-An alien could be a funny looking toy.
-A ring from Saturn could be a Hula Hoop.
+A moon rock could be a cool-looking grey rock they find outside.
+An alien could be a funny-looking toy.
+A ring from Saturn could be a hula hoop.
 The sky is the limit!
 This game can be played both indoors and outdoors.
 When everyone is don finding their collections, discuss how they relate to space.

 - Lost in Space: Al the Astronaut is lost in space and you need to find him!
 Give clues to kids about which planet Al might be on and have them guess.
 Example: Al says that he is in the middle of stormy 'weather' on this largest planet in the solar system.
 Where is he?
 (Jupiter)

 - Pin the Planet in the Solar System: Just like Pin the Tail on the Donkey, this game requires that kids know the basic orbiting positions of the planets in relation to the sun.
 On a large piece of poster board, draw the sun and orbits around the sun (no need to be accurate for this; kids will be deciding the order of the planets).
 The sun can be textured so that the kids have a starting point.
 Create the planets using colored pieces of cardstock or another type of sturdy paper.
 Use tape on the backs of the planets to hold them in place on the poster.
 To play: blindfold kids and hand them a planet, telling them which one it is.
 Give them a spin or two and then lead them to the poster board.
-They can use the sun as a reference an choose where their planet should be in orbit.
+They can use the sun as a reference and choose where their planet should be in orbit.
 When everyone has taken a turn, decide together if the planets are in the right orbits.
 If not, make the corrections.

 - Star Gazing: Get a blanket and head outdoors on a clear night.
 If you have a telescope, that's a bonus, but not needed.
 Make note of some of the brightest stars and any constellations you see.
 Try to spot a 'shooting star'.
 Ahead of time, you can find out when the Space Station is going to pass overhead (our news station lets us know when the Space Station passes overhead).